 - (b) If you are a pre-pay customer, we will endeavour to read your meter at least once a year.

 - (c) For other customers, we will endeavour to read your meter at least four times a year.

 We will let you know in writing if we are going to change the number of meter reads which we endeavour to do each year.

-(a) we will invoice you using an estimate of the electricity you have used; and
+- (a) we will invoice you using an estimate of the electricity you have used;

 10.4 If you read your meter yourself, we will not be responsible for any injury or loss caused or suffered by you in doing so.

 10.5 You must pay for all the electricity which your electricity meter measures as having been used on your premises from the time you became (or were deemed by clause 2.6 to become) a Meridian customer until we stop supplying electricity to you.
 Electricity industry rules set a standard of accuracy for electricity meters.
 If you think your meter is not measuring electricity you use within the set standard of accuracy you can ask us to test it.
 Unless your meter has been tested and found to be inaccurate, we may assume that the metering information we collect is accurate (your electricity invoices are based on this information).